 This test would be easy to set up, as I would just send a Google Retargeting Pixel to your webmaster who could implement it on the back-end.
 That's it.
 I would then have the ability to target users of your website in other places and see if my ads resonate with them.
 I could be willing to pay you a monthly fee for this “pixel space.”

 Our site has been successful & growing in popularity for a decade in large part because we put user experience first.
 We give users the options to turn ads off on our homepage.
-No page on our site has more than a couple ad units & some sections have no ads.
+No page on our site has more than a few ads & some sections have no ads.
 For example, due to the limited screen size of mobile devices we do not show display ads on the m. version of our homepage.
 We only show a rate table on that page which we feel adds value to the user experience.
 That rate table is also shown at the bottom of the page to put the calculator front and center.

-If you are an ad network which wants to partner with us, we recommend first testing your ads through AdSense or other certified third party networks which are partnered with Google to verify performance and use that as a baseline.
 We require upfront payments to test any new ad networks, as it doesn't make sense for us to take all the risk, especially if the other ad networks are confident of their performance potential.